-Per Title 38 CFR 21.4253,21.4254, and 41.4263, Students using VA Education benefits must provide all prior transcripts and training records for evaluation and review.
+Per Title 38 CFR 21.4253,21.4254, and 41.4263, VA law requires that every new student interested in utilizing VA Education benefits provide all prior transfer courses, credits and previous experience for evaluation and review as appropriate to the enrolled course.
 This includes post-secondary and military transcripts.
 All transcripts must be provided before a student can be certified for VA benefits.
 ECU will evaluate these records, and when possible, grant appropriate credit for the previous education and/or training, shorten the length of the training program, and notify the student regarding the amount of credit being granted for previous training.